-Quinoa is one of the best superfoods you can eat.
+Quinoa is one of the most versatile superfoods you can eat.
 Superfoods are natural, unprocessed foods that are low in calories and high in nutrients.
 They help the body fight disease and provide it with what it needs to be in excellent health.
-There is no pill on the market that can help the body quite as well as superfoods.

 - 2/3 cup water

-- 16 whole (pitted) dates, no sugar added
+- 16 whole dates pitted, no sugar added

-- 1/3 cup natural crunchy peanut butter (almond butter is an option) or try SunButter (gluten-free)
+- 1/3 cup peanut butter natural, crunchy (almond butter is an option)

-Add quinoa and water to a small sauce, cover and bring to a boil, reduce heat to a simmer and cook approximately 15 minutes or until all water has been absorbed.
-Cool to room temperature and refrigerate at least 2 hours...overnight will work.
+- Add quinoa and water to a small sauce, cover and bring to a boil, reduce heat to a simmer and cook approximately 15 minutes or until all water has been absorbed.
+Cool to room temperature and refrigerate at least 2 hours or overnight.